top of page

 4. Each group should be autonomous, except in matters affecting other groups or K.A. as a whole.
 Groups may choose to engage in local outreach or remain private, provided they honor the fellowship's reputation.

-5. Each group has one primary purpose: to carry the message of recovery to those seeking freedom from kratom.
+5. Our fellowship has but one primary purpose: to carry the message of recovery to those seeking freedom from kratom.
+Each group has one primary purpose: to carry the message of recovery to those seeking freedom from kratom.

 6. K.A. will not officially join, fund, or promote outside enterprises or brands.
 However, K.A. may cooperate with other trusted recovery organizations.